Sunday School Teachers 2014-2015

 Sunday school is split up into two different groups: A Jr. High class (7th & 8th grade) and a Sr. High class (9th-12th grade).
 We use our Sunday school hour as a time to teach students the truth of God's Word (the Bible) either through topical studies (i.e. grace, forgiveness, Moses, David, Jesus) or through verse by verse study of a specific book of the Old or New Testament.

-“Ground Zero” is our Sunday night youth gathering at Maple Spring.
-Ground Zero exists to teach and discuss the basics of following Jesus Christ on a day-to-day basis and what it looks like to be a Christian in classrooms, hallways, sports fields, and homes.
-Being a Christian begins with understanding who Jesus Christ is, so that’s our starting point (hence the name, Ground Zero).
+Our Sunday night Youth Program exists to teach and discuss the basics of following Jesus Christ on a day-to-day basis and what it looks like to be a Christian in classrooms, hallways, sports fields, and homes.
+Being a Christian begins with understanding who Jesus Christ is, so that is our starting point.

-Ground Zero takes place at the “Bassonage” from 6:30-8:00 p.m. and includes some kind of snack or food and a ridiculous and competitive game or activity.
+Sunday night youth takes place at "the Farm" from 6:30-8:00 p.m. and includes some kind of snack or food and a ridiculous and competitive game or activity.
 We conclude our time by taking approximately 20-30 minutes for an honest group discussion and/or study on what it looks like to have a relationship with Jesus Christ and for him to be Lord of our lives.

 *Once a month (usually the 4th Sunday) the youth at Maple Spring host a fellowship meal for the entire church immediately following the morning worship.
 This meal serves two purposes: First, it provides and opportunity to grow and develop relationships for church members and visitors as they eat and talk together.
 These meals also give the youth the opportunity to serve the church body by setting up tables, refilling drinks, and cleaning up at the conclusion of the meal.